Mrs. Mannerly by Jeffrey Hatcher

 October 20-22 and 27-29, 2017

-Inspired by hilarious memories of a childhood etiquette class, playwright Jeffrey Hatcher conjures up the world of a 10-year-old who is studying manners.
+Inspired by hilarious memories of a childhood etiquette class in Steubenville, Ohio, in 1967, playwright Jeffrey Hatcher conjures up the world of a 10-year-old who is studying manners.
 Mrs. Mannerly is a demanding teacher, and no student in her 36 years of etiquette classes has achieved a perfect score.
 But when he discovers her secret past, young Jeffrey is determined to be the first to achieve this feat.
 This unique comic tale reveals truths about the face we present and the real selves that lie inside.

 Almost, Maine by John Cariani

 Directed by Joe Klapatch

 On a cold, clear, moonless night in the middle of winter, all is not quite what it seems in the remote, mythical town of Almost, Maine.
 As the northern lights hover in the star-filled sky above, Almost’s residents find themselves falling in and out of love in unexpected and often hilarious ways.
 Knees are bruised.
 Hearts are broken.
 But the bruises heal, and the hearts mend—almost—in this delightful midwinter night’s dream.